snakers4/silero-models/README.md

 # Silero Models

 Silero Models: pre-trained enterprise-grade STT models and benchmarks.
-Enterprise-grade STT made stupidly and refreshingly simple (no seriously, see [bechmarks](https://github.com/snakers4/silero-models/wiki/STT-Benchmarks)).
+Enterprise-grade STT made refreshingly simple (seriously, see [bechmarks](https://github.com/snakers4/silero-models/wiki/STT-Benchmarks)).
 We provide quality comparable to Google's STT (and sometimes even better) and we are not Google.

 As a bonus:

-- No compilation required;
 - No Kaldi;
+- No compilation;
-- No convoluted 20-step instructions;
+- No 20-step instructions;

 ## Getting started

-Getting started is stupidly simple.
 All of the provided models are listed in the [models.yml](https://github.com/snakers4/silero-models/blob/master/models.yml) file.
 Any meta-data and newer versions will be added there.